arpcard/rgi/README.rst

 Running RGI main with Genome or Assembly DNA Sequences
 --------------------------------------------------------

-You must `Load CARD Reference Data`_ for these command to work.
-These examples use local database, exclude "--local" flag to use a system wide reference database.
+You must `Load CARD Reference Data`_ for these commands to work.
+These examples use a local database, exclude "--local" flag to use a system wide reference database.

 Generate Perfect or Strict hits for a genome assembly or genome sequence: